plitwin/bootstrap-4-talk/README.md

     *  d-none means don't display starting at xs size
     * d-md-block means display starting at md size
     *  d-sm-block means display starting at sm size
+7. Preview
 8. Now copy final version of Top of page and show how it looks.
+8. Preview.
 9. Now to bottom of page.
 10. Copy Bottom of Page text in to page.
 Noteworthy items include...
  * p* and m* which sets padding and margin, respectively.
 Where * can be...
+    * (empty)= all sides,
     * t=top,
     * b=bottom,
     * l=left,
     * r=right.
     * x=left and right,
     * y=top and bottom.
- * using a font awesome font for the downward arrow on the left side.
+ * using a font-awesome font for the downward arrow on the left side.
-11. next
+10. Preview.
+11. We are still missing some coloring of things.
+12. Copy in additional classes to Layout file.
+13. Preview.